Flow (psychology): The autotelic personality

 Csíkszentmihályi hypothesized that people with certain personality traits may be better able to achieve flow than the average person.
 These traits include curiosity, persistence, low egotism, and a high propensity to perform activities for intrinsic reasons.
-People with most of these personality traits are said to have an autotelic personality.
-The term “autotelic” derives from two Greek words, auto, meaning self, and telos meaning goal.
-Being autotelic means having a self-contained activity, without the expectation of future benefit, but simply to be experienced.
+People with most of these personality traits are said to have an autotelic personality, i.e. a disposition to actively seek challenges and flow experiences.
+The term "autotelic" derives from two Greek words, autos ("self") and telos ("end" or "goal").

 There is scant research on the autotelic personality, but results of the few studies that have been conducted suggest that indeed some people are more likely to experience flow than others.
 One researcher (Abuhamdeh, 2000) found that people with an autotelic personality have a greater preference for "high-action-opportunity, high-skills situations that stimulate them and encourage growth" compared to those without an autotelic personality.
 It is in such high-challenge, high-skills situations that people are most likely to experience flow.

-Experimental evidence shows that a balance between individual skills, and demands of the task (compared to boredom and overload) only elicits the flow experience in individuals having an internal locus of control or a habitual action orientation.
+Experimental evidence shows that a balance between individual skills and demands of the task (compared to boredom and overload) only elicits the flow experience in individuals having an internal locus of control or a habitual action orientation.
 Several correlational studies found need for achievement to be a personal characteristic that fosters flow experiences.